maxbonetti/my-blog-spot/README.md

 # my-blog-spot
-create a blog website from scratch with multiple html, css, and js files and taking advantage of APIs
+created a blog from scratch with elements from HTML, CSS, and JS.
+While taking advanatage of new knowledge of API's, JQUERY, and bootstrap CSS components.